SRT vs VTT: Which Subtitle Format Should You Use?

 Common pitfalls

-• Mixing comma and period timestamps
+• Mixing comma and period timestamps (use commas for SRT, periods for VTT)

-• Missing the WEBVTT header
+• Missing the WEBVTT header when creating VTT files

-• Incorrect line breaks between cues
+• Incorrect line breaks between cues or missing blank lines

 FAQs